 6. Find what works for you

-In reality we each learn best from a combination of all learning techniques, but once you find out what is most effective to help you learn then there's no stopping you!
+In reality we all learn best from a combination of all learning techniques, but once you find out what is most effective to help you learn then there is no stopping you!

 7. Repeat, repeat, repeat

 If you were just glance at your notes one time then this information will not sink in.
 However if you run through them over and over again then you will start absorbing this information.
 While it may seem like quite a laborious task it is known to be one of the most effective methods of learning.
 The best way to do this is to read through your notes, repeat them in your head and then write down all that you can remember.
 If you do this numerous times you will notice that you are able to retain more and more of the information.

 For all your efforts you deserve a reward!
 So make sure you take at least one or two days off a week to unwind and do something that you enjoy doing.
 After the exam period is about make sure you take time to yourself with no studying and no revision so that you can relax after this busy time.
 At least until the next round of exams takes place!